exasol/transformers-extension/doc/user_guide/user_guide.md

   * `model_name`
 * Specific parameters:
   * `text_data`: The text to analyze.
-  * `aggregation_strategy`:  The strategy to fuse (or not) tokens based on the model prediction.
-It is set to `simple` strategy by default, if you supply NULL.
-Please check [here](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.TokenClassificationPipeline.aggregation_strategy) for more information.
+  * `aggregation_strategy`: The strategy about whether to fuse tokens based on the model prediction. `NULL` means "simple" strategy, see [huggingface.co](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.TokenClassificationPipeline.aggregation_strategy) for more information.

 The inference results are presented by combining with the inputs used when calling this UDF with:
 * _START_POS_ indicating the index of the starting character of the token,